 e) There are three main tools to build up you net: places, transitions and arcs.
-On clic, you can position places and transitions.
-For arcs, clic on the starting place or transition and drag on to the destination transition or place.
+On click, you can position places and transitions.
+For arcs, click on the starting place or transition and drag on to the destination transition or place.

 f) By doing so, you can easily construct a small net.
-Attributes for all elements (e.g., marking of places, weight of arcs, etc) can be accessed with a right-clic on the element.
+Attributes for all elements (e.g., marking of places, weight of arcs, etc) can be accessed with a right-click on the element.

-For transitions, there is an attribute called interval.
+- To create inhibitor arcs, create an arc from a place to a transition, then right-click that arc to open its attributes, and choose "inhibitor".
+The weight of an arc (i.e., how many tokens are removed ore added by the transition) can also be set in that attribute window. - For transitions, there is an attribute called interval.
 This is because TINA models time Time Petri net, hence we need to describe the delay associated to transitions.
 You can associate any timed behavior to the transition (as long as the lower bound is not larger than the upper-bound...), depending on the type of interval you choose.

-Note. $w \text{ means } +\infty$.
+Note. w means $+\infty$.